GISerDaiShaoqing/papers-notebook/README.md

 **Doi:** 10.3390/ijerph15020308

 **Notes:**

+## 6 Spatio-Temporal Pattern Estimation of PM2.5 in Beijing-Tianjin-Hebei Region Based on MODIS AOD and Meteorological Data Using the Back Propagation Neural Network

+## 7 Spatiotemporal Distribution of Satellite-Retrieved Ground-Level PM2.5 and Near Real-Time Daily Retrieval Algorithm Development in Sichuan Basin, China

+## 8 Assessment of human health impact from exposure to multiple air pollutants in China based on satellite observations

+## 9 High-Resolution Satellite Mapping of Fine Particulates Based on Geographically Weighted Regression

+## 10 Estimating national-scale ground-level PM25 concentration in China using geographically weighted regression based on MODIS and MISR AOD

 # Urban Resilience and Disasters
 ## 1 Assessing local resilience to typhoon disasters: A case study in Nansha, Guangzhou